colinhauch/400B_hauch/README.md

 # 400B_hauch
-For schoolwork for and related to the ASTR 400B class.
+Schoolwork for and related to the ASTR 400B class.